GrapeCity/DsExcel-Java/README.md

 * Cell value is wrong when opening Excel with DoNotCalculateAfterOpened is true.(DOCXLS-3443)
 * Exception is thrown after opening and saving Excel file.(DOCXLS-3444)
 * When TemplateOptions.KeepLineSize is set true, row heights in generated xlsx file are not the same as the original template file.(DOCXLS-3448)
-* ArgumentOutOfRangeException occurs when GcExcel get the cell value which can't be converted to DateTime.(DOCXLS-3457)
+* ArgumentOutOfRangeException occurs when DsExcel get the cell value which can't be converted to DateTime.(DOCXLS-3457)
 * ArgumentOutOfRangeException occurs when the max value of DateTime is set in a cell.(DOCXLS-3470)
 * Hyperlink is not generated in exported Html when the cell is set a Hyperlink function.(DOCXLS-3475)
 * Broken file created when copying sheet (related to Comments).(DOCXLS-3504)
-* Cell formats are lost after SpreadJS load the ssjson generated by GcExcel.(DOCXLS-3522)
+* Cell formats are lost after SpreadJS load the ssjson generated by DsExcel.(DOCXLS-3522)
 * Webdings font does not take effect in the exported PDF.(DOCXLS-3536)
 ## 4.0.1
 ## Fixed